oshi/oshi/README.md

 	* Sigar is licensed under Apache 2.0 license.
 OSHI is distributed under the EPL license.
 	* The last stable release of Sigar (1.6.4) was in 2010.
 OSHI is under active development as-of 2016.
 * [jHardware](https://github.com/profesorfalken/jHardware):
-	* jHardware does not require [JNA](https://github.com/twall/jna) but instead uses command-line parsing.
-OSHI uses some command line parsing but attempts to use native commands whenever possible.
+	* jHardware does not require [JNA](https://github.com/twall/jna) but instead uses command-line parsing and has a limited set of features.
+OSHI integrates more native code through JNA and supports more platforms and more features.
-	* jHardware presently only supports Windows and Unix systems.
+	* jHardware presently only supports Windows and *Nix systems.
 	* jHardware is licensed under Apache 2.0 license.
 OSHI is distributed under the EPL license.
 * [OperatingSystemMXBean](http://docs.oracle.com/javase/7/docs/jre/api/management/extension/com/sun/management/OperatingSystemMXBean.html)
 	* The `com.sun.management` MXBean may not be availabile in non-Oracle JVMs.